 The goal in this work is the development of a simple online disruption detection method for TCP servers.
-This method avoids active measurement and work just by passive observing network traffic.
-The proposed method is based on simple packet level counting such as the number of RST and data packet received.
+It has been noticed how the disruptions affect packet level network traffic.
+This analysis of packet level traffic allows to distinguish when clients are having problems with one service.
+The proposed method avoids active measurement and works just by passive observing network traffic.
+This method is based on simple packet level counting such as the number of RST and data packet received.
 It does not require large amounts of memory or CPU power and it is able to detect problems for clients in different networks and for different services without using distributed agents.
 It will be shown that it is able to detect micro-access-failures with a configurable granularity in the reaction time.